DA: How long have you been straight edge?

 There are a lot of people in the scene that I meet that don’t drink or rarely do, but I cant say I’ve met any other Straight Edgers.

 The thing I like about the car scene is it can be so inclusive, if you “get it” the guys and girls that also “get it” only care that your there having a great time with them, Drunk, High or sober.
-If your really into hot rods, customs and hand built cars and bikes, you will have friends all over the world.
+If you’re really into hot rods, customs and hand built cars and bikes, you will have friends all over the world.
 Much the same as I have found with the Hardcore scene or BMX scene world wide.

 DA: Growing up were there any others around you that influenced you with your lifestyle choices?